stoneassemblies/StoneAssemblies.Data/README.md

 # StoneAssemblies.Data
-StoneAssemblies.Data extends the System.Data by providing useful extension methods to query your database as fast as [Dapper](https://dapper-tutorial.net/dapper) does ;)
+StoneAssemblies.Data extends the System.Data namespace by providing useful extension methods to query your database as fast as [Dapper](https://dapper-tutorial.net/dapper) does ;)

 ## Preliminary Benchmark Results